LukeOlende/Snail-In-The-Well/README.md

 Day 4: 15+7-2=20
 Day 5: 20+7-2=25
 Day 6: 25+7=32
-So, on Day 6 the snail will reach 32 feet and get out of the well at day, without slipping back that night.
+So, on Day 6 the snail will reach 32 meters and get out of the well at day, without slipping back that night.